 Damage to the kidneys from the x-ray dye.

 Early menopause due to accidentally blocking off the blood supply to both ovaries.

 Blood clot in leg due to inactivity.

-When to Call Interventional Radiology
+When to Call

-Fever and chills
+Fever greater than 101°F or shaking and chills

-Vomiting and unable to keep down food/water
+Vomiting and unable to keep down food and water

 Foul smelling discharge from the vagina

-Pain uncontrolled with the pain medicine you have
+Pain uncontrolled by your pain medicine

 If you live out of the area you may call the toll-free number at 1-800-323-8942 and the operator will transfer you to the Interventional Radiology Department.